 Driving from Malaga to Nerja takes about 45 minutes.
 Plot it into your GPS and you’ll get there easily.
 There is a large outside parking area in Nerja not far from Balcon de Europa.
 Usually, you’ll have to pay to stay there, but there is also free parking along the roads before you get into the center.

-In Nerja, I suggest you head to Balcon de Europa to see the beautiful coastal views and stroll around the charming streets – maybe have ice cream.
+Nerja is one of the most popular coastal towns in Spain, and full of charm.
+I suggest you head to Balcon de Europa to see the beautiful coastal views and stroll around the charming streets – maybe have ice cream.
 There is a really nice ice cream shop right off the square itself.

 Nerja boasts some of the most beautiful beaches in Andalucia, so if you want to go for a swim, you can walk down straight from Balcon de Europa to the beaches below or walk farther away to Burriana or even drive to the beaches of Maro.